shpwrck/confidential-containers/README.md

 To get started quickly, fork this repository and create a codespaces instance.
 In a few short moments you should be able to run the setup script (./start-demo) in the new codespace.
 From there you can install the necessary components all at once by selecting `Full Send!` or step by step.

 If you don't have access to remote codespaces, this demonstration can be run locally as well using VSCode, the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and a container runtime.
+Just make sure that SELinux is not enabled.

 ## Overview